mileskin/mood-radiator/README.md

 teams this should bring the whole team mentally a little bit closer despite the geographical distance (which _always_ sucks) between sites.

+Status
+-

+Not usable at all yet.
+Stay tuned.

 Usage
 -